fourjuaneight/blog/content/uses.md

 title: Uses
 footer:
   img: favicon.png
-  alt: Illustration of a bookbag, laying on the floor half open.
+  alt: Illustration of a bookbag, laying on the floor half-open.
 draft: false
 ---

 Here's some of the stuff I use for work and procrastination.

-## Dev and Networking Hardware
+## Hardware
-- **MacBook Air (M1)** - A big Mac for making shiny squares look extra crispy.
+I used to be a Mac guy.
+Maybe I still am.
+But after having to part ways with my M1 Air, I started using an old gaming PC I built a while back.
+I'm not a lunatic, so I replaced Windows with Linux —Pop OS specifically.
+Now, I don't think I'd go back to Mac.

 - **[HHKB Pro 2](https://www.amazon.com/dp/B07K9QHF4P)** - I got the all-black keys and it took me a while to get used to the new layout without being able to tell which key is which.
 Worth every penny, though.
 - **[Logitech MX Ergo](https://www.logitech.com/en-us/products/mice/mx-ergo-wireless-trackball-mouse.html)** - So nice and comfortable.
-- **[beyerdynamic DT 990 Pro](https://north-america.beyerdynamic.com/dt-990-pro.html)** - These are overkill for essentially Zoom and podcasts.
-But TOOL does sound lovely in lossless.
-- **[Schiit Modi](https://www.schiit.com/products/modi-1)** - Solid DAC for my listening needs.
-- **[Schiit Magni](https://www.schiit.com/products/magni-1)** - Solid Amp to power the DT 990 Pros.
-- **[UpDesk Standing Desk](https://updesk.com/products/updesk-electric-lift-standing-desk-upwrite-midnight-black-top-on-black-frame-closeout)** - The table is pretty good, but the customer service is literally nonexistent.
+- **[UpDesk Standing Desk](https://updesk.com/products/updesk-electric-lift-standing-desk-upwrite-midnight-black-top-on-black-frame-closeout)** - The table is pretty good, but the customer service is nonexistent.
 - **[Secretlab Omega Chair](https://secretlab.co/collections/omega-series)** - Great chair.
 - **[Tripp Lite 1500VA 900W UPS](https://www.amazon.com/dp/B009TZTGWK/)** - I believe I heard about the brand from Marco Arment.
 Solid UPS.
-- **iPhone 12 Mini** - This is a perfect size.
-Fight me.
-- **AirPods Pro** - Got the [Ticci mod](https://www.macstories.net/stories/how-i-modded-the-silicone-tips-of-airpods-pro-with-a-memory-foam-layer/).
 - **[Ubiquiti Dream Machine Pro](https://store.ui.com/collections/unifi-network-unifi-os-consoles/products/udm-pro)** - The only reason I got the Pro was to mount it on a rack.
 - **[Ubiquiti Switch 8 (PoE)](https://store.ui.com/collections/unifi-network-switching/products/unifi-switch-8-60w)** - I have a couple of these around the house to extend the ports coming out the wall.
 - **[Ubiquiti UniFi AC Pro](https://store.ui.com/collections/wireless/products/unifi-ac-pro)** - Solid access point.